sensational-buoys/workshop-description/index.md

 - Joachim Claudet, et al. 2020.
 A Roadmap for Using the UN Decade of Ocean Science for Sustainable Development in Support of Science, Policy, and Action.
 One Earth 2, 1 (January 2020), 34–42.
 DOI:https://doi.org/10.1016/j.oneear.2019.10.012
 - Thibault, M, and K Heljakka (2019) “Toyification: a conceptual statement” in G. Brougère and M. Allen 8th International Toy Research Association World Conference, Jul 2018, Paris, France.
+- Thibault, M, Cordeiro, A. V. and De Waal, M..
+Rook - Urban Play and Data Visualization.
+In: Proceedings of the 2020 DiGRA International Conference: Play Everywhere, 2020.
 - Nina Valkanova, Sergi Jorda, and Andrew Vande Moere.
 2015.
 Public visualization displays of citizen data: Design, impact and implications.
 International Journal of Human-Computer Studies 81, (September 2015), 4–16.
 DOI:https://doi.org/10.1016/j.ijhcs.2015.02.005